jeka-dev/jeka/README.md

 ```
 [complete code source for this build](org.jerkar.script-samples/build/spec/org/jerkar/scriptsamples/BuildSampleClassicExplicit.java)

-Note that in the complete source code, you'll find a `main` method.
-It's mainly intended to run the whole script friendly in your favorite IDE.
-It's even faster cause you skip the script compile phase.

 #### Classic build
 ___
-By respecting conventions (project folder named as _groupName_._projectName_ so `org.jerkar.script-samples`)
+If you follow best practices by respecting conventions (project folder named as _groupName_._projectName_ so `org.jerkar.script-samples`)
-, using defaults, and store global settings (as repositories) to shared property files the above script is reduced to :
+and store global settings (as repositories) to shared property files the above script is reduced to :

 ```java
 public class BuildSampleClassic extends JkJavaBuild {